-- Also known as Lloyd's algorithm. - K-means is sometimes synonymous with this algorithm

-1: Select K points as the initial centroids.

-2: repeat

-- 3: Form K clusters by assigning all points to the closest centroid. - 4: Recompute the centroid of each cluster.

-5: until The centroids don't change
+- Also known as Lloyd's algorithm. - K-means is sometimes synonymous with this algorithm - 1.
+Select K points as the initial centroids - 2. repeat - 3.
+Form K clusters by assigning each point to the closest centroid - 4.
+Compute the new centroid of each cluster - 5. until The centroids do not change

+The centroid of a set of points is the point that is minimizes the sum of distances from the points in the set

+Example

+Example